How to install mkusb in Debian

 and add the line

-deb http://ppa.launchpad.net/mkusb/ppa/ubuntu xenial main # stable version, tested and reliable
+deb http://ppa.launchpad.net/mkusb/ppa/ubuntu focal main # stable version, tested and reliable

 or add the line

-deb http://ppa.launchpad.net/mkusb/unstable/ubuntu xenial main # unstable version, newest features
+deb http://ppa.launchpad.net/mkusb/unstable/ubuntu focal main # unstable version, newest features

 Save the file.